 PURPOSE: The Horticulture Technology program is designed to prepare students for a wide range of horticulture careers.
-Training is available for those who seek to begin a career track, as well as those who are changing careers.
+Training is available for those who seek to begin a career track, and those who are changing careers.
 Individuals already in the green industry are invited to improve or upgrade their skills and knowledge with appropriate courses.

-OCCUPATIONAL OBJECTIVES: The program offers hands-on laboratory work as well as classroom instruction in the design-install-maintain aspects of landscaping, in floral design, and in production of horticultural materials.
-Many of our graduates own and operate their own businesses while others are employed by corporate, commercial, or governmental entities.
+OCCUPATIONAL OBJECTIVES: The program offers hands-on laboratory work and classroom instruction in the design-install-maintain aspects of landscaping, in floral design, and in production of horticultural materials.
+Many of our graduates own and operate their own businesses, while others are employed by corporate, commercial, or governmental entities.